2014 United States Senate election in Michigan: Campaign

 Early on, the open seat was considered to be competitive.
-But various missteps by the Land campaign as well as Land's reluctance to appear in public after suffering a meltdown in front of the media in May weighed down the Land campaign, allowing Peters to open up a consistent lead in the polls beginning in September.
+However, various missteps by the Land campaign as well as Land's reluctance to appear in public after suffering a meltdown in front of the media in May, weighed down the Land campaign, allowing Peters to open up a consistent lead in the polls beginning in September.
 The Republican establishment effectively gave up on Land's campaign the following month.

 Debates

 Peters agreed to four debates; Land did not respond to invitations.
 Negotiations between the Land and Peters campaigns broke down over the format of proposed debates between the two candidates.